clintcolding/GoDaddy/README.md

 #Managing GoDaddy DNS with PowerShell

-To get started with these functions you'll need a production [GoDaddy API Key](https://developer.godaddy.com/keys/).
+To get started with this module you'll need a production [GoDaddy API Key](https://developer.godaddy.com/keys/).
+To set the key/secret use `Set-GoDaddyAPIKey`.

-The API Key and Secret are set as the default parameter values.
-These values can be changed by using `Set-GoDaddyAPIKey`.

 [![GoDaddy Module Demo](https://s6.postimg.org/3metixx7l/demoss.png)](http://www.youtube.com/watch?v=8vczfFLdK_Y)

-##GoDaddy Module
+##Installation

-To import the GoDaddy module use `Import-Module .\GoDaddy.psd1`.
+To install the GoDaddy module use `Import-Module .\GoDaddy.psd1`.

 To autoload the module, copy the GoDaddy folder to `%USERPROFILE%\Documents\WindowsPowershell\Modules`.